 This little business earned them about $9.50/week without much effort on their part.

 I'm not saying you have to do the exact same thing, but renting out things you already have can be a great way to make money.

-Here are some things you could rent out:
+Here are some ideas of things you could rent out:

 - Video games

 - Sports goods (e.g. bike, skateboard, scooter, basketball, etc.)

 Just make sure you get the money upfront before lending out your stuff!

 Every year a bunch of my family members get together and have a family picnic.
 It's a whole lot of fun and there are always a lot of empty cans and bottles lying around at the end of it all.

 When I was a kid, I would go around and collect everybody's bottles and cans in a big trash bag.
 Later in the week, I would ask my mom nicely if she could drive me to the bottle depot, where I'd cash in on my bounty.

 Each can net me at least $0.05 each, which isn't a ton, but it definitely added up.
 I typically walked out of the depot $10-$20 richer, which made me feel like a boss.